erickfunier/abcg/README.md

 The environment follows the idea of a maze, but it looks more like a construction, when you get to the other side the user can enjoy a view with the UFABC Clock Tower.
 In addition, there is a ladder that the user can climb and enjoy the roof.

-The game can be access in web version:
+The game can be accessed in web version:

    https://erickfunier.github.io/ComputerGraphics/ABCg/run-ufabc/index.html